joAQUINCE/SLAM/README.md

 The model processes discrete wheel rotation data collected from self-contained wheel encoders, as well as light radar (LIDAR) detection data over a
-270 horizontal visual field.
+270 degree horizontal visual field.
 In addition, a robot inertial measurement unit (IMU) provides linear and angular acceleration data.
 Using these inputs, the model iteratively produces